 Being a great leader is one of the hardest challenges to achieve in the world.
 Only a special few find that leadership comes naturally.
 Everyone else has to do the work and the learning before they hit their stride.
-So, if you are new to your leadership role or your confidence has spiralled down for some reason, buckle up and settle in for the ride.
+So, if you're new to your leadership role or your confidence has spiralled down for some reason, buckle up and settle in for the ride.

 It’s important to think of your career in leadership as a marathon, rather than a sprint.
-You are going to need to take a long-term approach and know you won’t get it all right up front.
+You're going to need to take a long-term approach and know you won’t get it all right up front.
 Sometimes, when we think of leadership, we think of people with soft skills who are warm, smart and attract others.
 Leadership is much more than that.
 Leaders have the ability to think strategically, build trust quickly, share a vision, and do it all in a way that makes others want to stand beside them.
 If just reading that makes your heart beat a bit faster, keep in mind that most of the best leaders in the world have made mistakes, messed up and disappointed people at some point.
 Bill Gates will no doubt admit he dropped the ball when it came to developing Microsoft’s answer to iTunes (Zune, anyone?).
 And who could forget New Coke?
-(Coca-Cola’s former CEO, Roberto Goizueta, probably wanted to.)
+(Coca-Cola’s former Chief Executive Officer, Roberto Goizueta, probably wanted to.)
 So, what do we do when our commitment to leadership and people is high, but our confidence is low?

 Build your confidence in three easy steps

-- Be resolute, committed and courageous: The reality is there’s really only one you on this planet.
+- Be resolute, committed and courageous – The reality is there’s only one you on this planet.
 No single other person looks the same as you, has your beliefs or experiences.
 One of the greatest leadership challenges of all is to retain your authenticity and courage while leading according to your own values.
-You need to learn as much as you can from others, but it’s what you know and trust about yourself that will show itself the most.
+You need to learn as much as you can from others, but it’s what you know and trust about yourself that'll show itself the most.
 It’s easy to be a good leader when things are easy.
 It’s how you lead others when it’s hard, and you don’t know what to do, that counts the most.
 So, put your big girl/boy pants on and make a plan, commit to it and show everyone who you are.
 As a success coach, I’ve never met anyone who was really an overnight success.
 Strong leadership takes work.
 Enjoy the ride.

 I’d be hard-pressed to find a better example of confidence-building inspiration than that offered by research professor and bestselling author Brené Brown.
-There’s a reason why her speech on the power of vulnerability ranks as one of the most popular TED Talks of all time.
-Her book The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are is similarly motivational, reminding us that success hinges on our propensity to show up, try and, if needs be, fail.
+There’s a reason why her speech on 'The power of vulnerability' (19:32) ranks as one of the most popular TED Talks of all time.
+Her book The gifts of imperfection: let go of who you think you’re supposed to be and embrace who you are is similarly motivational, reminding us that success hinges on our propensity to show up, try and, if needs be, fail.
 As she says, sometimes it’s the bravest and most important thing you can do.

-Founding Director, The Coach Place Global.
+– Lisa Stephenson, Founding Director, The Coach Place Global

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.